mavaddat/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 > [!NOTE]
 > 1. SharePoint Workflow Manager must be downloaded and installed separately from SharePoint Server.
 It doesn't install automatically when you install SharePoint Server.
 > 2. Project Server 2016 or higher has been integrated into SharePoint Server.
-Therefore, Projct Server needs to be activated first.
+Therefore, Project Server needs to be activated first.
 > 3. Project server 2013 also isn't installed automatically when you install SharePoint Server.
 You must install and download Project Server 2013 separately.
 For information on how to install Project server, see [Getting started developing Project Server workflows](/office/client-developer/project/getting-started-developing-project-server-workflows).

 ## New installation of SharePoint Workflow Manager